jrnewell/simple-http-share/README.md

-# Simple HTTP
+# Simple HTTP Share

-Simple HTTP is a small utility to quickly share files from a directory to other machines on the LAN using HTTP (similar to Python's SimpleHTTPServer).
+Simple HTTP Share is a small utility to quickly share files from a directory to other machines on the LAN using HTTP (similar to Python's SimpleHTTPServer).
 You can also upload files to the host machine as well.

 ![Screen Shot](/img/screen-shot.png?raw=true "Screen Shot")